 C’mon B.C… look at what happened in Ontario!
 Let patients make the determination of who should be their dentist.
 That’s their right / freedom to choose.

 David Mayzel is your legal risk manager.
 He is a trained courtroom lawyer and has spent many years resolving disputes both in and out of court.
 He knows how to prepare documents and execute transactions in a way that avoids or mitigates legal risks.
 He can be reached at 416.528.5280. or firstname.lastname@example.org.

 Michael Carabash is your business law adviser.
 He is an entrepreneur at heart who helps you see the big legal picture.
 He drafts clear and effective agreements that protect your rights while promoting your interests.
 He can be reached at 647.680.9530. or email@example.com.

 Ljubica Durlovska is your transition lawyer.
 She helps you with staff and associates, maintaining your corporation, and other business matters.
 She can be reached at 416.443.9280. or email@example.com.

-David, Michael, and Ljubica are a truly dynamic team.
+David, Michael, Ljubica and Jonathan are a truly dynamic team.
 Their diverse knowledge, skills, and experiences will help you get the best deal possible while promoting your interests and protecting your rights.
 You can read dentist testimonials here.